 Santana Row is an upscale shopping district offering luxury brands and high-end boutiques alongside high-end restaurants.
 For those looking for something more unique, there are older, more eclectic shopping districts, such as in the Downtown Historic District, along Paseo de San Antonio and at the San Jose Market Center on Coleman Avenue.

 Eating out in San Jose

-Although San Jose’s dining scene may not be as well known as neighbouring San Francisco’s, there are plenty of good restaurants to be found in the city and, with the warm climate, diners can enjoy many lovely outdoor eating options.
-As can be expected in such a multicultural and ethnically diverse region, there is a wide variety of cuisine available.
+Although San Jose’s dining scene may not be as well known as neighbouring San Francisco’s, there are plenty of good restaurants to be found in the city.
+With the warm climate, diners can enjoy many lovely outdoor eating options.
+As can be expected in such a multicultural and ethnically diverse region, there's a wide variety of cuisine available.
 From budget takeaway outlets to fine dining establishments, from traditional American steakhouses and seafood specialists to Italian, Mexican and Asian fare, there is something to suit every taste and budget.

 Downtown San Jose is particularly popular for eating out, with many restaurants, bars and coffee shops lining the streets.
 Santana Row has many dining establishments as well; it’s best to book if wanting to eat in this upmarket area.